Nelson-Atkins Museum of Art: African

 Most of the artworks in the museum's African collection were created by artists largely from West and Central Africa, primarily the countries of Mali, Cote d'Ivoire, Ghana, Nigeria, Cameroon, Gabon, and the Democratic Republic of the Congo.
 The Museum has a small collection from East and South Africa, including a mask carved by a Yao artist from Tanzania and beaded capes created by Zulu artists in the country of South Africa.

 The Nelson-Atkins began collecting African art in the 1930s, with many notable acquisitions including two 17th-century cast brass objects from the Benin Kingdom in Nigeria in 1958.
 While the collection grew slowly until 1983, subsequent years saw more aggressive acquisitions.
 In 2012, African art gallery curator Nii Quarcoopome worked to add more content and ways for audiences to interact by including videos and photographs showing visitors how objects are used in ceremonies or everyday life.
 It includes 400 objects made from wood, brass, bead, terracotta, ivory and natural fibers.
 They have a variety of different cultures and tradition inside of the art world of the continent.
 These include a royal stool from the Asante people, a Standing Male Figure by a Hemba artist, a group of Kuba textiles, a Royal Beaded Throne created by a Bansoa artist in the Bamileke kingdom, a Female Mask (Kifwebe) by Songye artists, and a shrine figure carved by a Baga artist.

 The museum held an exhibit called 'Through African Eyes: The European in African Art, 1500–Present' from September 25, 2010 - January 9, 2011.
 It was an examination of how African artists expressed the dynamic interactions between African cultures and Europeans and Westerners with 95 art pieces that reflect the theme from European colonization settlements in Africa, through the contemporary years of post-independence.
 Nii Quarcoopome was quoted as saying, "At the heart of the exhibition and its accompanying catalogue is the desire to give agency to African voices; indeed, the title, Through African Eyes, primarily obtains from this thinking.
 After all, what good is African art and history without the African voice?".
-This exhibition has been organized by the Detroit Institute of Arts were the exhibit first appeared.
+This exhibition has been organized by the Detroit Institute of Arts where the exhibit first appeared.
 With support provided by the National Endowment for the Humanities and the National Endowment for the Arts.
 In Kansas City the exhibition is supported by The Helzberg Fund for African Art.
 The museum has also held a talk in February 2018, discussing and educating the audience on Pablo Picasso and his relationship with the arts of Africa and the world, as he bought African art from shady art dealers.
 The speakers included Julián Zugazagoitia, director and exhibition curator at Nelson Atkins, and art historian Peter Stepan who wrote a book on the subject.